habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 pkg_interpreters
-: An array of interpreters used in [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) lines for scripts.
+: Optional.
+An array of interpreters used in [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) lines for scripts.
 Specify the subdirectory where the binary is relative to the package, for example, `bin/bash` or `libexec/neverland`, since binaries can be located in directories besides `bin`.
 This list of interpreters will be written to the metadata INTERPRETERS file, located inside a package, with their fully-qualified path.
 Then these can be used with the fix_interpreter function.
 For more information on declaring shebangs in Habitat, see [Plan hooks](#plan-hooks), and for more information on the fix_interpreter function, see [Plan utility functions](#plan-utility-functions).

   ~~~
   pkg_interpreters=(bin/bash)
   ~~~

 pkg_svc_user
-: The user to run the service as.
+: Optional.
+The user to run the service as.
+The default is `hab`.

   ~~~
   pkg_svc_user=hab
   ~~~

 pkg_svc_group
-: The group to run the service as.
+: Optional.
+The group to run the service as.
+The default is `hab`.

   ~~~
   pkg_svc_group=$pkg_svc_user
   ~~~

 pkg_description
-: A short description of the package.
+: Optional.
+A short description of the package.
 It can be a simple string, or you can create a multi-line description using markdown to provide a rich description of your package. {::comment} This description will be displayed on the Web app when users search for or browse to your package. {:/comment}

   ~~~
   pkg_description=$(cat << EOF